 A structured 6-week AI training course gives enough time to build habits without feeling like a second job.
 The aim is to mix core knowledge, practice in real tools and role-specific use cases, plus regular feedback.

 A DACH insurance company (around 800 employees) implemented a program similar to the table below.
 They focused first on HR, operations and customer service.
-After six weeks, HR noted shorter performance review cycles and more employees requesting AI-related development goals.
-You can treat the schedule below as a copy-paste AI training program for employees: start with it as your default, then adjust session titles, examples and timing to your roles and tools.
-Most DACH HR teams only need minor tweaks to fit their existing learning calendar and works council agreements.
+After six weeks, HR noted shorter review cycles and more employees requesting AI-related development goals.
+Treat the schedule below as a copy-paste AI training program for employees: run it as Wave 1 with one function, then reuse it for the next department with different examples and tools.

 | Week | Session title | Key outcome |